ZainAjam/Android-Package-Manager/readme.txt

 6. Execute the command:
         bash android_package_manager.sh

 Note: The packages that you want to disable or enable can be changed by editing the enable_packages.txt and disable_packages.txt files.
+Make sure that the correct packages are listed in the text files before running the bulk actions in the package manager